supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L02_Version_Control_with_Git_in_Azure_Repos.md

     ![Import Repository](images/az-400-22.png)

-1. 1.
-In the lower left corner of the Visual Studio Code window, click the **Synchronize Changes** button to synchronize the committed changes with the server.
+1. In the lower-left corner of the Visual Studio Code window, click the **Synchronize Changes** button to synchronize the committed changes with the server.

     ![Import Repository](images/az-400px2.png)